laetificat/anna-ha/README.md

 - Reading target temperature
 - Setting target temperature
 - Changing preset_mode
+- Getting scheduled state (and schedules)
+- Setting schedule active
+- Functional HVAC mode

 Todo:

-- Getting scheduled state (and schedules)
-- Making 'changing HVAC mode' work (changing HEAT to AUTO or likewise using the GUI generates an error ... it does show if Anna is heating though ;))
+- Adam/Lisa integration

+**NOTICE**

+In readying (before the infamous `climate-1.0` change in HA) this component for upstreaming to the HA project we should rename it to vendor logic.
+As Plugwise selss more than just climate and we have some community members looking for inclusion of Adam's and Lisa's, changing the name accordingly.
+For now you can leave your `custom_components/anna` where it is - just create `custom_conponents/plugwise` and modify your `configuration.yaml` to state `platform: plugwise` (instead of 'platform: anna'

 ## Installation
 - Download release or the master branch as zip